sudo-Cthulhufhtagn/robotont.github.io/html/_sources/files/teleop_simu.rst.txt

    .. image:: /files/pictures/twist_keys.png
        :width: 400

-   .. hint:: Notice that the teleop node only receives keypresses only when the terminal window is active.
+   .. hint:: Notice that the teleop node receives keypresses only when the terminal window is active.

    .. tip:: Use :code:`CTRL + C` to stop the node.

 Controlling the robot using an Android device
 ---------------------------------------------

+#.
+Make sure that the user PC and Android device are connected to the same wifi router

 #.
 Open the ROS Control app on your phone